 in Podkarpatská Rus (Sub-Carpathia), then part of the Ukrainian Soviet Socialist Republic (1945-1991) with the name of Tarasovka

 and, since 1991, known as Teresva, in the Tiachivskiy rayon (district) of Zakarpats'ka oblast (county) of Ukraine.

 Other spellings/names for Teresva are Theresiental, Taraczköz, Tereshva, Tereszva, Tyereszva and Tereswa.

-Teresva is located about 22 miles SE of Khust (Huszt).
+Teresva is located about twenty-two miles southeast of Khust (Huszt).

 Jews probably settled in Teresva in the first half of the 18th century.

 By 1921, during the Czechoslovakian period, the Jewish population rose to 471.

 Then by 1941, the Jewish population increased to 983 (of a total population of 3,348).

 Jews owned a number of saw mills and a flour mill.
 The Zionists and Agudat Israel were active.